-- 1. For the Straw Tube Tracker: - Show that the self supporting concept is able to keep the total amount of material (including global support structures) around 1% of a radiation length. - Show the tolerance of the single straws against the expected ageing effects. - Demonstrate that the single point resolution is sufficient, i.e. below 150 μ m in $r\varphi$ for the 1.5 m long self-supported straws. - 2.
-For the Time Projection Chamber: - Show that the required single track and momentum resolution is possible even for forward tracks which deposited charge has to drift through the entire TPC including the deteriorated field region in the forward area.
+1. For the Straw Tube Tracker:

+- Show that the self supporting concept is able to keep the total amount of material (including global support structures) around 1% of a radiation length. - Show the tolerance of the single straws against the expected aging effects. - Demonstrate that the single point resolution is sufficient, i.e. below 150 μ m in $r\varphi$ for the 1.5 m long self-supported straws. - Show that the resolution of the z-coordinate of the decay vertices is sufficient, i.e. in the order of a few mm or less.